-4. Charge NEHRP agencies to support interdisciplinary research activities.
+5. Charge NEHRP agencies to support interdisciplinary research activities.

-ACEHR has previously recommended that the applied research needed to advance the state-of-the-art of earthquake engineering and improve practices should be highly interdisciplinary with more involvement from the social sciences.
-ACEHR believes that the Earthquake Engineering Research Centers (EERCs) are best suited to provide the multidisciplinary, applied research that is needed.
-Noting that interdisciplinary research and social science research are strengths of NSF, and given the newly launched "missing link" research at NIST, there is a need for consistent and joint support from at least both NSF and NIST for the newly graduated EERCs.
+ACEHR has previously recommended that the applied research needed to advance the state-of-the-art of earthquake engineering and improve practices should be highly interdisciplinary, with more involvement from the social sciences.
+ACEHR believes that the Earthquake Engineering Research Centers (EERCs) are well suited to provide the multidisciplinary, applied research that is needed.
+Noting that interdisciplinary research and social science research are strengths of NSF, and given the newly launched "missing link" research at NIST, there is a need for coordinated, joint support from at least NSF and NIST for multidisciplinary projects either within the newly graduated EERCs or by teams that have the appropriate inter-disciplinary skills.